copernicus-mogley/zkav.club/opportunities/gigs/README.md

 These networks are how we find people when work appears.

 Most gigs are paid per contribution when work is available.
-Work tends to appear around events and depends on funding, so timing can be irregular.
+Work tends to appear around events and depends on funding.
+When something comes up that fits your skills, we’ll reach out with the scope, timeline, and pay.

-When something fits your skills, we’ll reach out with the scope, timeline, and pay.
+Don't see what you're looking for?
+Tell us.
+When it makes sense, we can match some gigs with learning opportunities.

 ### How to join the gigs network